 All is not well in the world of the Bake Off – one of the judges, Saul Pinewood, has had food poisoning – and he knows it wasn’t an accident!
 He’s narrowed the field down to six suspects – and hopes that pupils can use their understanding of fractions, percentages and measurements to help him take the final step.

 CSI: Tunes - Maths and the Murky World of Music (KS2) up to eight classes in a day

-Music industry mogul Harvey Wilson has made more than a few enemies in his time - and now one of them has succeeded in making life difficult for him!
-So who was it who hacked into Harvey's precious database, deleting all his business contacts in one fell swoop?
+Music industry mogul Harry Wilson has made more than a few enemies in his time - and now one of them has succeeded in making life difficult for him!
+So who was it who hacked into Harry's precious database, deleting all his business contacts in one fell swoop?
 Means, motive and opportunity will all have to be factored in as pupils investigate this calculated act of sabotage.
 Was it Viola de Clerc, the classical violinist?
 DJ Grime, the garage specialist - or popster Betty B?
 Boy band Heaven Sent are in the mix as well, as is New Punk exponent Polly Ester - not forgetting Country and Western star Jake Carew!

 This exciting and fast-paced workshop invites pupils to pit their wits against the criminal by using their data handling and number skills to reveal his - or her - identity.

 Mount Olympus is in turmoil – because someone has stolen Zeus’s thunderbolt!
 We're on the trail of the culprit – but need your help to put all the pieces together as you collate and interpret the data.
 Mixing maths with mythology, this is definitely one of our more challenging workshops!

 Alfred the Great has burnt the cakes … or has he?
 Test your understanding of number, shape and time as you help right the wrongs of history – and work out who framed him!